Stonelinks/Stoolbotics/docs/usage.md

 The cosmetics of the simulation environment are highly configurable:

 - Axis
-    - The joint coordinate frame axis display can be turned on and off with the use of the <code>axis<code> command.
+    - The joint coordinate frame axis display can be turned on and off with the use of the <code>axis</code> command.
 - Floor
-    - The floor in the simulator can be turned on and off with the use of the <code>floor<code> command.
+    - The floor in the simulator can be turned on and off with the use of the <code>floor</code> command.
 - Ghosts
     - A 'ghost' is a shadow of a robot in a previous articulated position.
 Use the <code>ghost</code> command to control them.
     - The interval of when ghosts appear can be set with <code>ghost interval &lt;somenumber&gt;</code>.